Kenyans can sue UK over colonial-era torture

 Mara, then a girl of about 15, suffered sexual abuse including rape using a soda bottle full of boiling water.

-Mau Mau veterans, gathered at the Kenya Human Rights Commission Nairobi residence to hear news of the verdict, swapped stories about the past.
+Mau Mau veterans, gathered at the Kenya Human Rights Commision Nairobi residence to hear news of the verdict, swapped stories about the past.

 "There was a time I spent more than 10 days without eating as I just wanted to die because I was angry with the torture," Daniel Macharia Kuria, 83, told Reuters while unbuttoning his shirt to show a scarred chest.